openregister-attic/rails-picker-example/guide-data-file.md

 :warning: TODO: Allow the typeahead to enhance a `<select>` menu in-place, the `enhanceSelectEl` option.

-:warning: TODO: Create the `locationPickerSuggestions` function.

 That should be it.
 This will render the same `<select>` menu as before on the server, but hides it and progressively enhances to a typeahead when JavaScript kicks in.
 When the user selects something in the typeahead, the hidden `<select>` menu is still updated, so everything works as before.

-:warning: TODO: Update select menu when an option is selected in the typeahead.